moralesalberto/cocoa_drawing/README.md

 }
 ```

-And then we write the longer method to draw a line from one corner to the other:
+And the other method is to draw a line from one corner to the other:

 ``` objective-c
 -(void) drawLinesInRect:(NSRect) rect {